 The application will be considered under the Municipal Planning Strategy Amendment Process.

-Adjacent property owners have been notified of the proposal by mail and can provide feedback if they wish to do so.
+There is a public hearing scheduled for April 16, 2019 at 6:00 p.m. at City Hall.
+Adjacent property owners have been notified of the proposal and the public hearing by mail and can provide feedback if they wish to do so.
 A sign is posted by the applicant on the subject site advertising the intent to amend.
 Staff consulted with the North West Planning Advisory Committee on October 3.
 Staff have undertaken a detailed review of the application and will be sending a recommendation report to North West Community Council.
 Notices of the date, time and location of the Resolution of Regional Council will be advertised in the future.

 Documents Submitted for Evaluation